 The make-up trap

 The single most-common re-entry failure mode: trying to make up missed vacation sessions by adding extra work in week 1 back.
 The week is gone; trying to compensate produces fatigue and injury, not fitness.
-The lost week has tiny long-term cost (~1% over a 6-month training block); the make-up attempt has large cost.
+The lost week has tiny long-term cost (~1% over a 6-month training block); the make-up attempt has substantial cost.

 Returning from an active vacation